 Deep Dental Cleanings

 Thorough home care is an important part of a successful oral hygiene routine.
-Combining regular brushing and flossing along with a routine visit to our dental office every six months will keep your smile healthy and will help protect your teeth from cavities and gum disease.
+Combining regular brushing and flossing along with a routine visit to our dental office for cleaning every six months will keep your smile healthy and will help protect your teeth from cavities and gum disease.
 Our dental hygienist uses a combination of manual and automatic tools such as the ultrasonic scaler to remove plaque, tartar, stains and bacteria build-up that can accumulate over a six month period.
 Going to J.B.
 Dental at least twice a year will help ensure your beautiful smile stays that way.

 Does Dental Insurance Cover Cleanings Twice A Year?